Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Use correct position for barracks building fake ruin
 - Fixed: Island patrols did not work on headless client
 - Improved: Rope attachement points for helilift by Auge103
-- Fixed: Stupid "I forgot to remove a copy and paste text" in x_server\x_f\fn_getbonus.sqf which completely broke it (mission breaker :/)
+- Fixed: Stupid "I forgot to remove a copy and paste text" in server\x_f\fn_getbonus.sqf which completely broke it (mission breaker :/)
 - Fixed: Do not delete UAV invisble crews when with AI is enabled, makes player placed drones work again

 3.93